 National signing day or bust?

-2 ways to get your name out for soccer college recruitment
+2 ways to get your name out for college recruitment

-E-mail is a great way to first get your name out there!
+- E-mail is a great way to first get your name out there!
 Let the coach know you are interested in their school and why.
 Tell them know you watched the team on TV, like their playing style or whatever you want.
 Make sure you spend the time learning, because often times this can help you seperate the schools.
-Most of the Schools Don’t know you and You don’t know them, so make sure you are doing what you can to change this.
+Most of the Schools Don’t know you and You don’t know them, so make sure you are doing what you can to self promote.

 Recruited vs Tryouts for college soccer